DataDog/datadog-ci/src/commands/sourcemaps/README.md

 ### `upload`

-This command will upload all javascript sourcemaps and their corresponding javascript file to Datadog in order to un-minify front-end stack traces received by Datadog.
+This command will upload all JavaScript sourcemaps and their corresponding JavaScript file to Datadog in order to un-minify front-end stack traces received by Datadog.

 To upload the sourcemaps in the build folder, this command should be run: